Who We Are

 Endeavor Law is a Eugene, Oregon business law firm with a primary focus on representing start-ups of all kinds in the Southern Willamette Valley.
-Our clients represent a broad range of industries, including technology, life sciences, software and SaaS, game development, educational media, organic food processing, and Oregon recreational cannabis.
+Our clients represent a broad range of industries, including technology, life sciences, software and SaaS, game development, educational media, and organic food processing.
 Of course, many of our startup clients develop into mature businesses, and we represent them in that business cycle as well.
 We also work regularly with companies in implementing successful exit strategies.

 When you hire Endeavor Law, you are hiring both a legal advisor and a business advisor.